voxel51/fiftyone/CONTRIBUTING.md

 fixes, and installation issues.
 Details about each issue type and the issue lifecycle are discussed in the [FiftyOne Issue Policy](ISSUE_POLICY.md).
-Documentation typos, and generally any small improvements need not a have a corresponding issue, though.
+Documentation typos, and generally any small improvements need not a have a corresponding issue.

-FiftyOne committers actively [triage](ISSUE_TRIAGE.md) and respond to GitHub issues.
-In general, we recommend waiting for feebdack from an FiftyOne committer or community member before proceeding to implement a feature or patch.
+FiftyOne maintainers actively [triage](ISSUE_TRIAGE.md) and respond to GitHub issues.
+In general, we recommend waiting for feebdack from a FiftyOne maintainer or community member before proceeding to implement a feature or patch.
 This is particularly important for
 [significant changes](#write-designs-for-significant-changes), and will typically be labeled during triage with `needs design`.

-After you have agreed upon an implementation strategy for your feature or patch with an FiftyOne committer, the next step is to introduce your changes (see [developing changes](#developing-changes-to-fiftyone)) as a pull request against the FiftyOne Repository.
-FiftyOne committers actively review pull requests.
+After you have agreed upon an implementation strategy for your feature or patch with a FiftyOne maintainer, the next step is to introduce your changes (see [developing changes](#developing-changes-to-fiftyone)) as a pull request against the FiftyOne Repository.
+If it is a feature request that should be associated with a [project](https://github.com/voxel51/fiftyone/projects), a FiftyOne maintainer will do so.

 Once your pull request against the FiftyOne Repository has been merged, your corresponding changes will be automatically included in the next FiftyOne